ilachill/ilachill.github.io/talks_panels_schools.md

 	*	April 2022 - At ANSSI seminar (Paris, France, webinar).

 *   **An overview of the Concrete Framework.**
-	*	September 2022 - At 5th HomomorphicEncryption.org Standards Meeting (Geneva, Switzerland) - joint to Damien Ligier.
+	*	September 2022 - At 5th HomomorphicEncryption.org Standards Meeting (Geneva, Switzerland) - with Damien Ligier.

 *   **Introduction to FHE, TFHE and Machine Learning applications.**
 	*	April 2022 - At Journées C2 2022 (Hendaye, France).